Baldpet/visit-corfu/README.md

 The bugs that were encountered have been noted below in the Known Issues section.

+### Feedback

+Following feedback from friends and family I adjusted the font size from 16px to a larger font size of 18px for paragraph sections across the site.
+The feedback was stated that on the desktop version of the site it was not easy to read.

+Additional feedback from friends and family said that the original intro page colors were interpretted as a warning or danger color.
+Therefore, I adjusted this color to a friendlier color.

 ## __Known Issues & Resolutions__

 * Internet Explorer 11